contentsync/SketchContentSync/README.md

 Create a github issue or contact [support@contentsync.com](mailto:support@contentsync.com).

 ### Changelog

+#### 6.5.3
++ New Feature: Using "No Symbol" on a feature override will set the override to no symbol - helpful for smart layouts.
++ Bug Fix: Symbol overrides now update after symbol type override is changed too

 #### 6.5.2
 + Bug Fix: Fixes Sketch UI layer selection would sometimes hang